rickbergfalk/postgrator/readme.md

         console.log(migrations)
     }
     postgrator.endConnection(function () {
-        // connection is closed, unless you are using SQL Server });
+        // connection is closed, or will close in the case of SQL Server });
 });
 ```